Pedagogy and Methodology

 This course is a distinctive outgrowth of the collaborative graduate program in Islamic studies at Duke and UNC.
 It is designed as a new "gateway" course for the field of Islamic studies in the UNC graduate program in Religious Studies.
-It will be a prerequisite for teaching assistants (from any department or specialization) who plan to work in large introductory undergraduate courses on Islamic civilization (Reli 25, 26) at UNC.
+It will be a prerequisite for teaching assistants (from any department or specialization) in large introductory undergraduate course sequence on Islamic civilization (Reli 25, Reli 26) at UNC.
 It is also a required core course for the graduate field in Islamic Studies at Duke.

 Reading: Ernst, Following Muhammad

 Website: UNC Qur'an controversy (Summer Reading Program 2002)